nickmflorin/happybudget-api/tests/ReadMe.md

 def test_fringe(user):
     test_fringe = FringeFactory(created_by=user, updated_by=user, rate=20.0)
     assert fringe.rate == 20.0
+    assert fringe.name == "Fringe 1"
+    assert fringe.cutoff is None
+    assert fringe.unit == Fringe.UNITS.percent
 ```

+> Note that factory.SubFactory will use a factory to randomly generate the field
+> if that field is a `ForeignKey` pointing to a Django model.
+In this case,
+> unless the `created_by` and/or `updated_by` fields are provided explicitly,
+> the `FringeFactory` will randomly generated a `User` with the `UserFactory`
+> and assign it to those fields.

 Implementing a factory framework for all of our models allows our tests to
 quickly and conveniently create test data that it requires without having to